COVID-19 Vaccine Information

-Almost two million doses of COVID-19 vaccines have been administered in BC.
+As of June 25, 2021 over 4.5 million doses of COVID-19 vaccine have been administered in BC.
 Vaccines have been prioritized based on age and risk factors, but everyone in BC is expected to receive their first dose by July 2021.

 To ensure you receive a vaccine when one is available, we encourage you to register for your COVID-19 vaccine.
 You should register if: